-we came in?

 - Playwright Eugene O'Neill's last words: "I knew it.
 I knew it.
 Born in a hotel room, and God damn it, died in a hotel room."

 - When Jaroslav Seifert, a Czech Nobel Prize winning poet, was born in September, a butterfly flew into the room and alighted on his mother's bed.
-When he died, there was a butterfly flying over his coffin at his funeral.
-The church must have been warmed by loads of people present or it must have been an unusually warm winter because he died in January.
+When he died, it is said that a butterfly flew over his coffin at his funeral.

 - There's that Stephen Wright joke that he wished his first word had been "Quote", so that on his deathbed he could say "Unquote".